zzzyxwvut/vimvim/runtime/syntax/testdir/input/selftestdir/README.txt

-The test files with made-up syntax in this directory serve for additional linewise checks to carry out whenever the algorithm managing dump file generation (../../runtest.vim) requires further modification.
+The test files with made-up syntax in this directory serve for additional linewise checks to be manually performed whenever the algorithm managing screen dump file generation is modified (../../runtest.vim#RunTest()).

 Please test any changes as follows:
 	cd runtime/syntax/